pachyderm/docs/content/latest/enterprise/auth/enterprise-server/setup.md

 {{% notice note %}}
-For POCs and smaller organizations with one single Pachyderm cluster, the **Enterprise Server services can be run embedded in pachd**.
+For POCs and smaller organizations with one single MLDM cluster, the **Enterprise Server services can be run embedded in pachd**.
 A separate deployment is not necessary.
-An organization with a single Pachyderm cluster can run the Enterprise Server services embedded within pachd.
+An organization with a single MLDM cluster can run the Enterprise Server services embedded within pachd.
 {{% /notice %}}

 The setup of an Enterprise Server requires to:

 1. Deploy it.
 2. Activate your Enterprise Key and enable Auth.
-3. Register your newly created or existing Pachyderm clusters with your enterprise server.
+3. Register your newly created or existing MLDM clusters with your enterprise server.
 4. Optional: Enable Auth on each cluster.

 {{% notice warning %}}
-We are now shipping Pachyderm with an **embedded proxy** allowing your nterprise server to expose one single port externally.
+We are now shipping MLDM with an **embedded proxy** allowing your nterprise server to expose one single port externally.
 This deployment setup is optional.

 If you choose to deploy your enterprise server with a Proxy, check out our new recommended architecture and [deployment instructions](../../../../deploy-manage/deploy/deploy-w-proxy/) as they alter the instructions below.